bseaver/track-suggester/README.md

 ## Description

 _The intention is to demonstrate a level of proficiency with the technologies used by creating a sample survey and evaluation site.
-It uses Bootstrap forms and CSS for the survey and JavaScript for performing evaluation of the user's preferences._
+It uses Bootstrap forms and CSS for the survey and JavaScript for performing evaluation of the user's preferences.
+JQuery is used both to interact with the form and collect data._

 ## Setup/Installation Requirements